ONSdigital/application-profile/csv.md

 #### Unit columns

-Unit columns are used to describe the observation's unit when a dataset employes multiple units.
+Unit columns are used to describe the observation's unit when a dataset employs multiple units.
 The majority of the time there will be a single unit for each measure, but that is not always the case (i.e. average height might be captured in inches, metres, or centimetres).
 Units are critical to comparability, allowing for conversions (i.e. between currencies or weights).

 Example units include kilograms, miles, numbers, and percentages.

 **Note:** Count is not a unit.
 It is a measure.
 The unit you want is "number".

-**Note:** Indicies are only comparable to itself, therefore they are "unitless".
-You can compare miles and kilometres, but you cannot compare the FTSE 100 and the FTSE 250 indices directly you can only compare their trends in relation to eachother, you cannot convert the former index into the latter.
+**Note:** Indices are only comparable to itself, therefore they are "unitless".
+You can compare miles and kilometres, but you cannot compare the FTSE 100 and the FTSE 250 indices directly you can only compare their trends in relation to each other, you cannot convert the former index into the latter.

 The units used should *always* be [QUDT units](https://www.qudt.org/doc/DOC_VOCAB-UNITS.html) unless no appropriate unit exists, which is exceptionally rare.
 Again, more often in statistics you're looking at numbers, rates, percentages, fractions, frequencies, and unitless.

 ##### Scaling units

 Often in summary statistics publications units need to be scaled in order to control disclosure, or to maintain an appropriate level of granularity.
-Scaled units are especially common in publications like National Accounts, which contains the caucluated and reported spend of the Government of the United Kingdom and Northern Ireland, which totals over a trillion GBP (i.e. 1000000000000) and those figures are hard to sight read.
+Scaled units are especially common in publications like National Accounts, which contains the calculated and reported spend of the Government of the United Kingdom and Northern Ireland, which totals over a trillion GBP (i.e. 1000000000000) and those figures are hard to sight read.

 When scaling units take the base unit and suffix the multiplication factor preceded by an underscore.
 Written and decimal representations are both acceptable for several examples,

-- `GBP_millions` for millions of GBP (used in National acounts)
+- `GBP_millions` for millions of GBP (used in National accounts)
 - `NUM_1000` for thousands (used in SOME PUBLICATION)
 - `PER_tenths` (i.e. `PER`cent * 0.1 a.k.a tenths) for per thousands (used in SOME PUBLICATION)
 - `ratio_0.001` for per thousands (used in SOME PUBLICATION)